-Research Opportunities: Under the direction of clinical and basic science research directors, research opportunities abound at Mount Sinai.
-Residents are required to participate in scholarly activity with a faculty member during the course of their training.
+Research Opportunities: Under the direction of clinical and basic science research directors, research opportunities with world renowned faculty abound at Mount Sinai.
+Residents are required to participate in scholarly activity during the course of their training.
 The Department of Medicine ranks in the top 20 of NIH-funded academic medicine departments.
 A state-of-the-art core facility in genomic and proteomic medicine has facilitated the development of a broad Personalized Medicine Program that crosses all subspecialties and is centered in the Department of Medicine.
+Department of Medicine faculty are involved in the latest basic and translational science, drawing on resources from throughout the Mount Sinai Health System.
+Our residents become an integral part of the discovery process in areas such as immunology/immunotherapy, fibrosis, inflammation, the study of the microbiome and ultimately how big data can be used to produce individualized therapies and treatments for patients suffering from a range of diseases.

-Starting in internship, you will meet with our APDs for research, Cardinale Smith, MD, MPH, and Steven Coca, DO, who will connect you to a research mentor who shares your particular interests.
+Starting in internship, you will meet with our APDs for research, who will connect you to a research mentor who shares your particular interests.
 A directory of research opportunities is published annually by the Icahn School of Medicine at Mount Sinai with specific references to the research projects that welcome housestaff as participants.
 Research opportunities are also available in areas closely linked to primary care such as outcomes and quality of care research.
 Housestaff research efforts culminate in a Department of Medicine Research Day each spring when residents present their data in oral and poster format.
 A guest speaker is chosen each year to demonstrate the evolving role of translational science.